Bishop Kyrillos: Early life and education

-Hany Abdelsayed, later Bishop Kyrillos, was born in Los Angeles, California.
+HG Bishop Kyrillos, was born in Los Angeles, California.
 He obtained a Bachelor of Science in communication studies from UCLA.
-While at UCLA, he and his twin brother Nagui Abdelsayed (now Fr.
-David Abdelsayed) spearheaded the first formal Coptic Clubs in Southern California in 1993.
+While at UCLA, he and his twin brother, Fr.
+David Abdelsayed, spearheaded the first formal Coptic Clubs in Southern California in 1993.
 After his graduation from UCLA, he obtained a Juris Doctor degree from the Georgetown University Law Center.
 He practised law before serving as a consecrated deacon from 2000 to 2002.

 St. Paul Brotherhood

-On October 20, 2002, he was ordained as a celibate priest by Bishop Serapion for St. Paul Brotherhood, joining Fr.
+On October 20, 2002, he was ordained as a celibate priest by HE Metropolitan Serapion, then Bishop Serapion, for St. Paul Brotherhood, joining Fr.
 Isaac Paul (now Bishop Abraham) as the second member of the order.
 While serving in this capacity, he also earned two master's degrees in Theology from Holy Cross Orthodox School of Theology in Boston, and a Ph.D. in History of Christianity from the University of Notre Dame, School of Theology in Indiana.
 He also served at St. Mina Coptic Orthodox Church in Riverside for several years and was involved in ecumenical dialogue with several other denominations.
 During this time, he published many books and worked to establish a theology school as well as a central education department for the diocese.